keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 ---
-title: 'How to Build an EHR, Part I: Planning & Discovery'
+title: 'Planning & Discovery'
 draft: false
 hiddenInHomeList: true
+weight: 20
 ---
 The first step towards delivering a successful project is **Planning & Discovery**.
 This phase involves understanding the business domain, defining the scope, and identifying the key events, interactions, and workflows that need to be implemented.